auca/com.122-119/Practice_Tasks/Object-oriented_Programming/Practice_06.md

 ## Problem #4: Prototype of a Graphics Editor, Version 0.4

-Copy the code from the previous program and modify the main loop to allow commands such as 'paint', 'click', 'move', and 'exit' for user interaction.
-The code for printing the `std::vector` of shapes should only be executed when the 'paint' command is issued by the user.
-Similarly, the logic to select a shape at a given point should now occur upon the issuance of the 'click' command.
-The 'move' command should prompt the user to specify the `x` and `y` coordinates of the shape to move and the `dx` and `dy` values by which to move the shape.
-If multiple shapes are located under the `x` and `y` coordinates, only the one closest to the end of the `std::vector` should be selected for movement.
+Copy the code from the previous program, and then modify the main loop to allow commands such as 'paint', 'click', 'move', and 'exit' for user interaction.
+The code that prints the `std::vector` of shapes should execute only when the 'paint' command is issued by the user.
+Similarly, the logic to select a shape at a given point should trigger when the 'click' command is issued.
+The 'move' command should prompt the user to specify the `x` and `y` coordinates of the shape to be moved, as well as the `dx` and `dy` values by which to move the shape.
+If multiple shapes are located under the specified coordinates, only the one closest to the end of the `std::vector` should be selected for movement.
 To support shape movement, add a `move` member function to the `shape` class (as shown in the UML diagram below).
 Do not override the `move` function in child classes.

 ```mermaid
 classDiagram